The scaling limit of the interface of the continuous-space symbiotic branching model: Introduction

-The \emph{proof of Theorem~\ref{thm:MPinf}} relies on a strong interplay between parts (i) and (ii).
-More precisely, we will proceed as follows: \begin{itemize} \item We show tightness (in the Meyer-Zheng sense) for $(\mu^\sse{\gamma}, \nu^\sse{\gamma}, \Lambda^\sse{\gamma})$ as $\gamma \ra \infty$ starting with general initial conditions in $\calB_\tem^+$ or $\calB^+_\rap$ for any $\rho < 0$ (see Proposition~\ref{tightness_MZ dual}). \item Next, we show in Proposition~\ref{MPinf 2} and Lemmas \ref{lemma:sep} and \ref{lemma:finiteness Lambda} that any limit point satisfies the martingale problem $(\mathbf{MP'})_{\mu_0,\nu_0}^\rho$ and also the properties~\eqref{singularity 1} and~\eqref{finiteness Lambda 1}. \item These first two steps cover the existence statement of part (i).
+The \emph{proof of Theorem~\ref{thmm:MPinf}} relies on a strong interplay between parts (i) and (ii).
+More precisely, we will proceed as follows: \begin{itemize} \item We show tightness (in the Meyer--Zheng sense) for $(\mu^\sse {\gamma}, \nu^\sse{\gamma})$ as $\gamma\ra\infty$ starting with general initial conditions in $\calB_\tem^+$ or $\calB^+_\rap$ for any $\rho< 0$; see Proposition~\ref{tightness_MZ dual}. \item Next, we show in Proposition~\ref{MPinf 2} and Lemma~\ref{lemma:sep} that any limit point satisfies the martingale problem $(\mathbf{MP'})_{\mu_0,\nu_0}^\rho$ and also property~\eqref {singularity 1}. \item These first two steps cover the existence statement of part (i).
 Moreover, they are also essential for the uniqueness as stated in Proposition~\ref{prop:unique}.
-Indeed, the uniqueness proof relies on a self-duality argument, where we need the existence of the dual process, which in our case is the infinite rate symbiotic branching model with rapidly decreasing initial conditions. \item Part (ii) of Theorem~\ref{thm:MPinf} is now a corollary of what we have already shown.
-Indeed, we have covered the tightness and proved that any limit point satisfies $(\mathbf{MP'})_{\mu_0,\nu_0}^\rho$ including~\eqref{singularity 1} and~\eqref{finiteness Lambda 1} so that uniqueness follows immediately. \end{itemize}
+Indeed, the uniqueness proof relies on a self-duality argument, where we need the existence of the dual process, which in our case is the infinite rate symbiotic branching model with rapidly decreasing initial conditions. \item Part (ii) of Theorem~\ref{thmm:MPinf} is now a corollary of what we have already shown.
+Indeed, we have covered the tightness and proved that any limit point satisfies $(\mathbf{MP'})_{\mu_0,\nu _0}^\rho$ including~\eqref{singularity 1} so that uniqueness follows immediately. \end{itemize}

-The structure of the remaining paper is as follows: In Section~\ref{sn:tightness}, we show tightness for complementary Heaviside initial conditions and $\rho<-\frac{1}{\sqrt{2}}$ on $\calC_{[0,\infty)}$ in the Skorokhod sense, and for general initial conditions and all $\rho<0$ on $D_{[0,\infty)}$ in the Meyer-Zheng sense.
+The structure of the remaining paper is as follows: In Section~\ref {sn:tightness}, we show tightness for complementary Heaviside initial conditions and $\rho<-\frac{1}{\sqrt{2}}$ on $\calC _{[0,\infty)}$ in the Skorokhod sense, and for general initial conditions and all $\rho<0$ on $D_{[0,\infty)}$ in the Meyer--Zheng sense.
 Next, we consider in Section~\ref{sn:properties} the properties of limit points in both topologies.
 Furthermore, we prove uniqueness of the martingale problems in Section~\ref{ssn:martconv}.
 In Section~\ref{ssn:moments}, we provide a missing ingredient for the proof of tightness in the strong sense, namely an estimate on integrated fourth mixed moments.
-Finally, in Section~\ref{ssn:width} we prove Theorem~\ref{thm:width} as a corollary to the fourth moment bound.
+Finally, in Section~\ref{ssn:width} we prove Theorem~\ref{thmm:width} as a corollary to the fourth moment bound.